2.1.5 Deciding to accept or refuse an application

 Description

-If the Registrar is satisfied that a person has properly made an application for a child support assessment, that application must be accepted (CSA Act section 30(1)).
-The Registrar may determine that an application is not properly made where there is already an overseas liability registered for the same case and one party is resident in a reciprocating jurisdiction (CSA Act section 30B).
+If the Registrar is satisfied a person has properly made an application for a child support assessment, the application must be accepted (CSA Act section 30(1)).
+The Registrar may determine an application is not properly made where there is already an overseas maintenance liability (1.1.O.40) registered for the same case and one party is resident of a reciprocating jurisdiction (1.1.R.90) (CSA Act section 30B).

-The Registrar may refuse an application if not satisfied that it was properly made (CSA Act section 30(2)).
+If the Registrar is not satisfied an application is properly made (CSA Act section 30(2)) it may be refused.
 The Registrar can defer making a decision where an applicant requires further time to supply information or evidence.

 An application is properly made if it complies with sections 24, 25, 25A and 27 of the CSA Act.